Neats29/CV/README.md

 # CV - Anita Amini

-I am a developer who likes solving problems, in particular when it means saving someone's time or generally helping them.
-I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.
+I like solving problems by writing code, in particular when it means saving someone's time or generally helping them.
+I love seeing elegant solutions to problems, thinking about the architecture of a project such as coming up with SQL tables, and ways to write code that adapts seamlessly when things change.

-Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming paradigms, and by studying the approaches of other developers.
+For the past year, I've been fascinated by blockchain technology and have been learning about it in my spare time.

+My biggest passion in life is learning, and I've become fast at it over the years.
+I love learning about how the world works which usually means learning about technology, philosophy, health, evolution, human psychology etc.

 ---